darionato/PostgreSqlMigrationSqlGenerator/README.md

 What's next
 -----------

-Support to Entity Framework 6
+Support to Entity Framework 6 (2014-07-31 update: support to EF6 is quite done!)